nathansevugan/microservices/ReferenceArchitecture-Readme.md

             2. Docker image is hosted in DockerHub
             3. Docker image is pulled from DockerHub and deployed in minishift

+    building docker client and deploying to docker hub
+            1. Install docker locally
+            2. CD to the folder where grpc-mule-schedule-client dockerfile exists Execute commands shown below
+            1. docker image build . -t mule-schedule-client
+            2.

+## schedule-client
+Is a simple java application that allows you to test the schedule-service-spring-boot from outside the minishift cluster.
+Minishift does not expose the grpc port for external consumption.
+Inorder to test your spring boot schedule service we will port forward to test our deployment using schedule client

+    deployment:
+            1. oc port-forward <<pod instance id of the schedule:service>> 8080:8080

 ##Useful OC commands